-The weight chart for boys and other height and weight links
+The boys average weight chart: with other height and weight links

-I made this weight chart for boys in year 2000, and it was from a time when doctors were still using pediatric growth charts from the 1970’s.
+I made this average weight chart for boys in the year 2000, and it was at a time when doctors were still using pediatric growth charts from the 1970’s.
 So when my chart was published on my website, it was new and unique and helpful.
-Sometime afterward, the CDC published updated growth charts too, and that was a major milestone for them.
-My charts become obsolete, or so I thought at first.
+Sometime afterwards, the Centers for disease Control and Prevention (CDC) published updated growth charts too, and that was a major milestone for them.
+My charts become obsolete … or so I thought … at first.

-The thicker red line in the middle is the 50th percentile, (like the average), which indicates that 50% of the population of Boys has Weight heavier than the line, and 50% are lighter.
+At the top of the graph is the boys age and to the right is the weight in kilograms (or pounds).
+The thicker red line in the middle is the 50th percentile, (or the average weight if you prefer), which indicates that 50% of the population of boys has a weight that is heavier than the line, and 50% of boys are lighter.
 Likewise, the 95th percentile line, (the highest red line), indicates the weight where 95% of the population of Boys is lighter.

 But then I gradually discovered that the CDC growth charts have a strange feature.
 They don’t show the weight of boys as they are now, they shows an idealized weight distribution that resembles the 1970’s.
 I think they did this with good intentions.
-Back then, before TV and video games and before crime rose, childen played with each other outdoors.
+Back then, before TV and video games and before crime rose, children would have a lot more physical activity and actually played with each other outdoors.

 For an average height for Boys chart, click here.